Second-hand smoke: what is it?

 Exposure to second-hand smoke and third-hand smoke can affect a child’s developing brain because the brain is very sensitive to even very small amounts of toxins.

-Protecting your child from second-hand smoke and third-hand smoke
+Protecting children from second-hand smoke and third-hand smoke

-The most important way to protect your child from second-hand smoke is to quit smoking and to support other adults in your child’s life to quit.
+The most important way to protect your child from second-hand and third-hand smoke is to quit smoking and to support other adults in your child’s life to quit.

 This reduces your child’s exposure to second-hand and third-hand smoke.
 It also gives your child positive non-smoking role models.

 If you’re not quite ready to quit, or if someone else in your home smokes, there are still things you can do to reduce your child’s exposure to the smoke.